example42/puppet-tp/compatibility.md

 subTitle: 'Yet Another Puppet Abstraction layer'
 ---

-## Difference between versions 0.x and 1.x
+## Difference between tp versions 0.x and 1.x

 Since Tiny Puppet version 1.x the main tp defines are compatible only with Puppet 4 or Puppet 3 with future parser enabled.
 In environments where you have Puppet 3 (or earlier) you can use the relevant defines with the 3 prefix.